Nissan X-Trail interior

 Every Nissan X-Trail comes with a DAB digital radio, a CD player and a rather small five-inch display as standard.
 You’ll have to pick a high-spec N-Vision or Tekna model if you want a seven-inch touchscreen infotainment system but it’s well worth it.
 However, even better is the fact that it comes with Apple CarPlay and Android Auto.

 The larger screen is slightly tricky to read in direct sunlight but its menus are logically laid out and have large bright icons.
 A set of physical shortcut buttons makes switching between key features a doddle, too.
 It’s not quite as responsive as the system in a Skoda Kodiaq, however, and you’ll have to take your eyes off the road for longer to adjust some of its more detailed settings.

-Unfortunately, you can’t get Apple CarPlay, Android Auto or MirrorLink smartphone mirroring on any X-Trail.
+Unfortunately, you can’t get Apple CarPlay, Android Auto or MirrorLink smartphone mirroring on any Nissan X-Trail.
 So, if you want to use satellite-navigation on the car’s big screen, you’re stuck with choosing between the two priciest models – the N-Vision and Tekna.
 Pick one of these though, and you’ll find the sat-nav’s directions are easy to follow and inputting postcodes is a piece of cake.
 You can even download a weather report for your chosen destination – or just look out of the window when you get there…

-Entry-level Visia models come with a fairly weedy four-speaker stereo system but all other versions get a beefier system with either six or eight speakers as standard.
+Entry-level Visia cars come with a fairly weedy four-speaker stereo system but every other Nissan X-Trail get a beefier system with either six or eight speakers as standard.
 Neither sounds quite as good as the standard Bose stereo in high-spec Tekna models, however.
 Unfortunately, you can’t get this system in cars fitted with seven seats.